Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 The OSF page now just links to the files on the GitHub page.
 It does not independently store them.
 This means we do not yet have a **long term stable data storage solution**.

 To create a snapshot of all files in the GitHub repository that will be stored for a long time, you have to create a **Registration** of your project.
-We will not create a Registration of your project in this assignment.
+We will not create a Registration of your project in this example.
 Creating a registration starts several formal procedures: data in linked repositories (such as GitHub) are stored by the OSF, and the project appears in the list of registrations.
 You should only register when you want to create a stable copy of your work.
 Below you see an example of the files in an OSF project that has been registered.
 You see that the GitHub repository that was linked to the project has been turned into an Archive of GitHub – this creates a stable version of the project, as it was at the moment you registered.

 <img src="images/e0b28289fbe42988cbe04111e4aee6ad.png" width="100%" style="display: block; margin: auto;" />